-Suppose an artist exhibits an essay in an art exhibition (like a print might be exhibited).
-The pages are simply laid out flat in reading order behind glass within a frame.
-The spectator is intended to read the essay "straight," like a notice might be read, but because the essay is mounted in an art ambience it is implied that the object (paper with print upon it) carries conventional visual art content.
-The
+follows: Suppose an artist exhibits an essay in an art exhibition (like a print might be exhibited).
+The pages are simply liad out flat in reading order behind glass within a finam.
+The operator in interedited to read the easy visually?
+Alse a notice might be read, but because the essay in mounted in an at ambience it is simpled that the object (tapper with) reind upon 10 zeros (source limit) are ob-ard to the simple start of the simple simple simple simple the simple the simple the simple sim goes as follows: